TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/api/order-line/README.md

 </table>

 **NB** These fields are extracted via a [Product Information Extractor](../extending-tea-commerce/#product-information-extractor), if you need to extract these fields from alternative sources, you can do so by overriding the default Product Information Extractor with  your own.

+As well as these system properties, you can also define your own node properties that should be automatically copied to an OrderLine.
+These can be configured by entering a comma separated list of property aliases into the **Product property aliases** field found on the **Store** editor, under the **Product** tab.